stm2/ultiorganizer/README.md

 # Installation

-To run Ultiorganizer you need a web server, php 4.4 and a mysql database.
+To run Ultiorganizer you need a web server, php 7 (confirmed to work with php 8) and a mysql database (confirmed to work with mysql 7 and 8).

 To install Ultiorganizer simply copy the files to your web server, call http://yourpage.com/install.php and follow the instructions.